Tom Araya: Early life

+Career

 In 1981, Araya was approached by Kerry King, who asked Araya to join his band, Slayer.
 Araya accepted, using his earnings as a respiratory therapist to finance the band's 1983 debut album Show No Mercy.
 Araya requested time off of work from his employer, the Brotman Medical Center, for Slayer's first European tour in 1984 and was denied; "'We need you to come in today.'
 They'd call me at 5:00 in the morning and wake me, 'Someone's not coming in, we need you to come in to work.'"
 After a month of sporadic attendance, his employers threatened termination; Araya replied "Well, I guess I'm fired."
-Along with King, Araya was one of the two original members to remain in Slayer for the entire length of the band's career, from 1981 to 2019.
+Along with King, Araya is one of the two original members to remain in Slayer for the entire length of the band's career, having been in the band since 1981.

 In 2006, Araya underwent gallbladder surgery, which disrupted The Unholy Alliance tour.
 Originally set to launch on June 6, the tour was postponed to June 13.
 Araya was also unable to finish the vocals for a song entitled "Final Six", which was to be included on Slayer's 2006 album Christ Illusion; later released on the special edition of the album.
 Araya brought his children on the tour stating "it's kind of cool to expose them at such a young age.
 My first concert, I was, like, 17."

 "We [Slayer] have been fortunate- fortunate enough to have lasted as long as we have because a lot of bands don't last that long."